eseidel/space_traders/README.md

 * regenerate space_traders_api
 * get a new token from my.spacetraders.io
 * import the token via cli/bin/import_token.
-* cli will fail until waypoints have been poulated by idle.
+* cli will fail until waypoints have been populated by idle.

 ### Generating `openapi` package
 ```